Schedule Appointment

 Pulse Diagnosis — 脸#CA8; (Mài zhěn)

 The assessment of the radial pulse at the wrist as a diagnostic tool in TCM.
 Practitioners feel three positions on each wrist, each corresponding to specific organ systems.
 The quality of the pulse — its depth, rate, strength, width and overall character — provides detailed information about the state of Qi, Blood and the internal organs.
 Over 28 distinct pulse qualities are described in classical texts, making pulse diagnosis a nuanced and skilled art developed over years of practice.
+Learn more about pulse diagnosis.

 Q